jcats96/microDJ/README.md

 ## Future Improvements

 It would be nice to have the jog wheel in a bank so it can also map to another MIDI channel to seek on deck 2.
+But I would have to either add a new input or use an existing one to switch between seeking on deck 1 and deck 2.
+And something to indicate that the active deck is switched.

 It would also be nice to use a Raspberry Pi Pico - it's much cheaper.
 It's been a few years since I last developed with microcontrollers, and I'm most familiar with Arduinos.
 But the Pi Pico is way cheaper at $4 instead of the $25 for an Arduino Micro.